Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 Paradise

-The extravagant couple dates are filmed at the literally-named Paradise City Hotel and Resort near Incheon Airport.
-First opened in phases in 2017 and completed in 2019 per CNN Travel, the 3 million square foot complex is jam packed with attractions rivaling the wildest Vegas resort, including outdoor and indoor pools, a sauna and spa with an anti-aging clinic, a fitness gym and kids' zone, the "Safari Park" entertainment center (where So-yeon and Jin-taek went bowling in Season 1), several dining and shopping options, a casino, a club, a theme park, *breathe,* and an art gallery with regular exhibitions.
+The extravagant couple dates for seasons 1 and 2 were filmed at the literally-named Paradise City Hotel and Resort near Incheon Airport.
+First opened in 2017 and completed in 2019, per CNN Travel, the 3 million square foot complex is jam packed with attractions rivaling the wildest Vegas resort, including outdoor and indoor pools, a sauna and spa with an anti-aging clinic, a fitness gym and kids' zone, a "Safari Park" entertainment center, several dining and shopping options, a casino, a club, a theme park, *breathe,* and an art gallery with regular exhibitions.

-While the Season 1 contestants only spent time in the suites (if you can say “only” about the hotel's "Deluxe Pool Villa, which is larger than an average apartment and includes a private pool), the Season 2 trailer hints that the cast will be able to enjoy the rest of the “art-tainment” resort, which includes shots of the couple enjoying a private dip in the property's public indoor pool and a ride on its carousel.
+While season 1's contestants only spent time in the suites (if you can say “only” about the hotel's "Deluxe Pool Villa," which is larger than an average apartment and includes a private pool), season 2 expanded the dates to include more of the “art-tainment” in the resort, including trips to the property's public indoor pool and rides on its theme park carousel.

-As for the price of visiting this mini-Vegas, a two-night package in the Paradise Hotel's deluxe single room starts at 221,000 won, or around $168.
-There's also a second hotel, the boutique-style Art Paradiso, but it has been closed due to COVID-19 since July 2020.
+And the price to visit this mini-Vegas?
+A two-night package in the Paradise Hotel's deluxe single room starts at 289,000 Korean won, or around $220.
+There's also a second hotel, the boutique-style Art Paradiso, that only accepts guests over the age of 18.

 -